SerCom-KC/cartoon-network-schedule/next-showings.md

 ## DISCLAIMER
 **This is an auto-generated page based on upcoming showing data of each series.
 All data is pulled from official schedule APIs and is correct at time of publication.
 Some time slots might be missing due to API limits or unknown series identifiers.
 Please do not contact any Cartoon Network employee on social media regarding any schedule information this page provides.**

-_Last Update: June 7, 2018 at 10:20:18 UTC_
+_Last Update: June 8, 2018 at 10:21:10 UTC_

 ## Missing time slots
 If no upcoming new/returning series exists in the next 2 weeks, the missing time slots might be one of the following:
-For missing time slots on June 8th and/or after: Teen Titans Go!
+For missing time slots on June 9th and/or after: Teen Titans Go!
-For missing time slots on June 9th and/or after: The Amazing World of Gumball, Unikitty!
 For missing time slots on June 10th and/or after: Clarence, Craig of the Creek
+For missing time slots on June 11th and/or after: The Amazing World of Gumball
 For missing time slots on June 12th and/or after: Ben 10
+For missing time slots on June 14th and/or after: Unikitty!
-For missing time slots on June 20th and/or after: OK K.O.!
+For missing time slots on June 21st and/or after: OK K.O.!
 Let's Be Heroes
-For missing time slots on June 21st and/or after: We Bare Bears
+For missing time slots on June 22nd and/or after: We Bare Bears

 ## Known schedule

-### Thursday, June 7th
-06:00AM Steven Universe - Alone Together
-06:15AM Ben 10 - High Stress Express
-06:30AM Teen Titans Go! - Oh Yeah!; Snuggle Time
-07:00AM Unikitty! - Tasty Heist
-07:15AM Craig of the Creek - Sunday Clothes
-07:30AM Craig of the Creek - Itch to Explore; The Brood
-08:00AM Unikitty! - Buggin' Out
-08:15AM Teen Titans Go! - Riding the Dragon
-08:30AM Teen Titans Go! - Shrimps and Prime Rib; The Overbite
-09:00AM Unikitty! - Chair
-09:15AM The Amazing World of Gumball - The Others
-09:30AM The Amazing World of Gumball - The Parasite; The Signature
-10:00AM Unikitty! - Kickflip McPuppycorn
-10:15AM Teen Titans Go! - More of the Same
-10:30AM Teen Titans Go! - And the Award for Sound Design Goes to Rob; Some of Their Parts
-11:00AM Unikitty! - Super Amazing Raft Adventure
-11:15AM Teen Titans Go! - Cat's Fancy
-11:30AM Teen Titans Go! - Dignity of Teeth; Leg Day
-12:00PM Unikitty! - Tasty Heist
-12:15PM The Amazing World of Gumball - The Copycats
-12:30PM The Amazing World of Gumball - The Potato; The Lady
-01:00PM Unikitty! - Buggin' Out
-01:15PM Teen Titans Go! - Demon Prom
-01:30PM Teen Titans Go! - Beast Girl; BBCYFSHIPBDAY
-02:00PM Unikitty! - Chair
-02:15PM Teen Titans Go! - Bro-Pocalypse
-02:30PM Teen Titans Go! - Pie Bros; Legendary Sandwich
-03:00PM Unikitty! - Kickflip McPuppycorn
-03:15PM OK K.O.!
-Let's Be Heroes - Sibling Rivalry
-03:30PM OK K.O.!
-Let's Be Heroes - I Am Dendy; A Hero's Fate
-04:00PM Unikitty! - Super Amazing Raft Adventure
-04:15PM The Amazing World of Gumball - The Boombox
-04:30PM The Amazing World of Gumball - The Sweaters; The Tape
-05:00PM Unikitty! - Tasty Heist
-05:15PM Craig of the Creek - The Future is Cardboard
-05:30PM Craig of the Creek - Too Many Treasures; Lost in the Sewer
-06:00PM Unikitty! - Buggin' Out
-06:15PM Teen Titans Go! - BL4Z3
-06:30PM Teen Titans Go! - BBRAE
-07:00PM Unikitty! - Chair
-07:15PM We Bare Bears - Bear Cleanse
-07:30PM We Bare Bears - Charlie Ball; Rooms

 ### Friday, June 8th
 06:00AM Steven Universe - The Test